smhurf/lewagon_challenges/05-Production/01-Simple-Model-Deployment/01-GCP-setup/README.md

 ```

 The training dataset should now be visible into your `wagon-ml/data` folder.
-Go to https://console.cloud.google.com/storage and make sure the training dataset is now be visible in your bucket inside folder `/data`
+Go to https://console.cloud.google.com/storage and make sure that both datasets are now be visible in your bucket inside folder `/data`

 ## Troubleshooting